Discover 10 advantages of train travel and why travelling by train may be the perfect option for your next adventure.

-The availability of wifi (or even the ability to use your own data) is not such an issue when you are on a train (though I know this will greatly depend where in the world you are!)
+The availability of wifi (or even the ability to use your own data) is not such an issue when you are on a train (though I know this will greatly depend on where in the world you are!)

 It is a more sociable environment

-I have always found train travel a more social experience than travelling my air.
+I have always found train travel a more social experience than travelling by air.
 There were so many times on our backpacking holidays around Europe when people would strike up a conversation/offer food particularly when travelling with my daughter.

-I have met some amazingly interesting people on trains – from the Mennonites who boarded our sleeper train in Seattle to the transvestite with pet poodle I shared a carriage with on a trip from Milan to Venice.
+I have met some amazingly interesting people on trains – from the Mennonites who boarded our sleeper train in Seattle to the transvestite with a pet poodle I shared a carriage with on a trip from Milan to Venice.